-A New Paradigm of Visual Interaction in the AI Era
+The New Paradigm of Visual Interaction in the Age of AI

 Foreword

-Currently, the most common application of artificial intelligence is usually limited to chat interfaces, which typically interact in a text-based question-and-answer mode.
-With the continuous advancement of technology, Vercel has also launched Generative UI, which can dynamically generate customized interactive user interfaces based on dialogue content and needs.
-What will the future of UI look like?
-Will it evolve into the kind of cool holographic displays and intuitive interactive HUDs seen in movies?
-Or might we usher in a new era that no longer relies on traditional GUIs?
+Currently, the most common application of artificial intelligence is usually confined to chat interfaces, which typically interact using a text-based question-and-answer model.
+As technology continues to advance, Vercel has also introduced Generative UI, which can dynamically generate customized interactive user interfaces based on dialogue content and needs.
+What form will future UIs take?
+Will they evolve into what is shown in movies, featuring cool holographic displays and intuitive interactive HUDs, or might we usher in a new era that no longer relies on traditional GUIs?

 Natural language becoming the fundamental interface for every software application might mean the end of GUIs